-Ariana Grande wants to 'bring light'
+What we learned from Ariana's Fallon interview

 She said it is "about bringing light to a situation, or to someone's life, or somebody else who brings light to your life, or sweetening the situation".

-Speaking on Fallon's NBC talk show, the 24-year-old singer didn't say any more about the inspirations behind it.
+Speaking on Fallon's NBC talk show, the 24-year-old singer did not say any more about the inspirations behind it.

 It was the host who addressed the events of last May, when 22 people died in a bombing after her concert at Manchester Arena.